 You can use money from a health savings or flex account to pay for services.
 If insurance does not cover psychological services, then you may be eligible to deduct the cost of services on your tax return as a health-related expense (Please consult your accountant or tax return adviser for specific guidelines.).

 Dr. Danda is not a covered provider for either Medicare or Medicaid.
 If you choose to work with Dr. Danda, you will forego use of these benefits and pay for each treatment session on a fee for service basis.
 Dr. Danda will not file claims for Medicare or Medicaid and you will not be eligible to independently file claims for the services that she provides.

 Determining your mental health coverage

 Call your insurance carrier by calling the number on the back of your card listed for mental health.
 Check your coverage carefully and find the answers to the following questions:

-- For therapy related to medical concerns, ask whether the insurance company covers Health and Behavior Codes, which may be filed under the medical portion of your insurance.
+For therapy related to medical concerns, ask whether the insurance company covers Health and Behavior Codes, which may be filed under the medical or mental health portion of your insurance.